oconnorjohnson/cares_fullstack/app/admin/analytics/notes.md

 # SDOH Categories Distribution

 - [] Stacked bar chart showing the distribution of Social Determinants of Health (SDOH) categories across all requests

+we need to get a percentage of total requests containing x category for each category where item of category is x

 # RFF vs CARES Fund Usage